tiagomapmarques/js-boilerplate/.github/STANDARDS.md

 `eslint-enable`.

-Naming convention is as follows: class names, interfaces and typing in general are to be written in PascalCase, objects and singletons in camelCase and constants in UPPER_SNAKE_CASE.
+Naming convention is as follows: class names, interfaces and typing in general are to be written in PascalCase, objects and singletons in camelCase and global variables in UPPER_SNAKE_CASE.

 #### Unit Tests